 In the past, the Fuji touring bike was available in disc and rim brake versions.
 As you can see in the photos, my 2017 model has rim brakes.
 A couple of years ago, Fuji discontinued the rim brake version.
 This may be a drawback for some bicycle tourists.
 Those who ride in undeveloped countries often prefer rim brakes due to the simplicity and parts availability.
 It can be hard to find mechanical disc brake components and replacement parts in some parts of the world.
 That said, the vast majority of bicycle tourists prefer disc brakes these days.

 Disc brakes are preferable for touring for a number of reasons.
 First, they offer better stopping power.
-This is possible because brake rotors offer a larger braking surface.
+This is possible because brake rotors offer a larger braking surface than rims.
 The superior stopping power comes in handy when trying to slow your fully loaded bike down while descending a steep hill.
 Disc brakes also extend rim life.
-While touring, your rims can get contaminated with dust, mud, and grit from the road.
+While touring, dust, mud, and grit from the road can contaminate your rims.
 Because the disc brakes never touch the rim, you don’t have to worry about contamination scratching your rims while your brake.
 For more info, check out my disc vs rim brake guide.